Using the Android app¶

 Start the Syncthing app from Syncthing Tray and enable running Syncthing in the app settings.

-All devices and folders will be added in paused state.
-So you can still tweak settings and ignore patterns before any scanning or syncing takes place.
+All devices and folders will be added in a paused state.
+So, you can still tweak settings and ignore patterns before any scanning or syncing takes place.

-Changing folder paths is not possible after the import anymore, though.
-Therefore you have to change the paths of the folders during the import if necessary.
+Changing folder paths is not possible after the import, though.
+Therefore, you have to change the paths of the folders during the import if necessary.

-Differences between Syncthing Tray on Android and the Syncthing-Fork app¶
+Differences between Syncthing Tray on Android and the Syncthing-Fork app by Catfriend1¶

-The Syncthing-Fork app is generally more mature/stable.
-Syncthing Tray has still many caveats on Android (see next section).
+The Syncthing-Fork app is generally more mature/stable than Syncthing Tray which still has many caveats on Android (see next section).

 The UI of Syncthing Tray on Android allows changing all advanced settings and has built-in help texts for many options in accordance with the official Syncthing documentation.